changeworld/azure-docs.ja-jp/articles/service-fabric/service-fabric-diagnostics-how-to-monitor-and-diagnose-services-locally-linux.md

 ---
-title: Linux で Azure Service Fabric アプリをデバッグする | Microsoft Docs
+title: Debug Azure Service Fabric apps in Linux | Microsoft Docs
-description: ローカルの Linux 開発用コンピューターで Service Fabric サービスを監視し、診断する方法について説明します。
+description: Learn how to monitor and diagnose your Service Fabric services on a local Linux development machine.
 services: service-fabric
 documentationcenter: .net
 author: mani-ramaswamy